trygve55/Housing-Price-Estimator/README.md

 ### Prerequisites
-All requirements are listed in the 'requirements.txt'-file, simply run the following commands:
+All requirements listed in the 'requirements.txt'-file, simply run the following commands:

 ```
 sudo apt-get install python3.7